JCostaa/sanctum-acl-api/README.md

 # Sanctum Auth ACL
-JWT Auth ACL is a Laravel package to authentication and authorization package.
+Sacuntum Auth ACL is a Laravel package to authentication and authorization package.

-The middleware `ha.acl` check if auth user is authorized to access the route and he is authorized when has permission with the same name of the route within any role he has
+The middleware `has.acl` check if auth user is authorized to access the route and he is authorized when has permission with the same name of the route within any role he has

 ## Install